 Additional Resources

-There are a number of resources available for older drivers who want to stay safe behind the wheel and save on their insurance premiums:
+There are several resources available for older drivers who want to stay safe behind the wheel and save on their insurance premiums:

 1. American Automobile Association: AAA helps senior drivers to continue driving for as long and safely as possible.